Fostering Collaborations: A Symposium to Advance Equitable Heat Health Actions

 Fostering Collaborations: Symposium Event Planning Conversations

-MAPC in conjunction with partners, will be hosting three different interactive virtual conversations, April 29, May 13, and May 14.
-Each will cover similar but slightly different topics, but all three will provide the opportunity for us to hear from you.
-Your participation is vital to ensuring the data analysis we develop truly meets your on-the-ground needs!
+MAPC in conjunction with partners, hosted three different interactive virtual conversations, April 29, May 13, and May 14.
+Each covered similar but slightly different topics, and all three provided the opportunity for us to hear from you, which will help ensure the data analysis we develop truly meets your on-the-ground needs!

-We’ll explore data showing the relationship between heat events and Emergency Department (ED) visits in our region and discuss how this evidence can strengthen your municipality's heat emergency response systems, and will inform research on developing health-informed heat thresholds in our region.
+We explored data showing the relationship between heat events and Emergency Department (ED) visits in our region and discussed how this evidence can strengthen your municipality's heat emergency response systems, and can inform research on developing health-informed heat thresholds in our region.

 Co-hosts: Metropolitan Area Planning Council (MAPC), Boston University School of Public Health (BUSPH), Mystic River Watershed Association (MyRWA), and the Resilient Mystic Collaborative (RMC).